Should People With RA Take Supplements?

 Omega-3 Fatty Acids

-Omega-3 fatty acids are a type of healthy fat.
-Your body cannot make them, so you have to get them from food or supplements.
+What they are: Omega-3 fatty acids are a type of healthy fat.

 Other Vitamins and Minerals

-Researchers have studied whether not getting enough vitamin C, vitamin E, magnesium, zinc, and selenium can affect RA symptoms.
-So far, there’s no clear evidence that getting more of any of these nutrients helps RA.
+You may have heard that not getting enough vitamin C, vitamin E, magnesium, zinc, and selenium can affect RA symptoms.
+While your body needs all of these, there’s no proof that taking extra helps RA.